 Kastoori Grill also serves very excellent momos filled with chicken, but their dipping sauce is tomato-based.
 This bright chutney, along with some herbs in the momo filling, keeps these dumplings light and delicious.

-There’s a large variety of dumpling fillings at this Shoreline spot, from eggs and scallop to pork and fennel—not to mention you can order any of them in a potsticker, complete with a brittle and crunchy cornstarch crust that carpets the entire plate.
+There’s a large variety of dumpling fillings at this Shoreline spot, from eggs and scallop to pork and fennel—not to mention you can order any of them in potsticker form, complete with a brittle and crunchy cornstarch crust that carpets the entire plate.
 We’re fans of the pork and chive, as well as anything that comes in a pan-seared bun.

-This Sichuan spot in Queen Anne serves a great dumpling appetizer, coated with a tangy black-vinegar-spiked chili oil and stuffed with seasoned ground pork.
+This Sichuan spot in Queen Anne serves a great dumpling appetizer, coated with a tangy black vinegar-spiked chili oil and stuffed with seasoned ground pork.
 It pairs perfectly with Tyger Tyger’s spicy rockfish and putting your feet up on the couch (if you're grabbing takeout).